 We find the suggestion in the DEIS that residents would be willing to travel farther to access parks and recreational facilities to be disingenuous.
-A livable and vibrant neighborhood must have accessible open space
+A livable and vibrant neighborhood must have accessible open space that is within a 10-minute walking distance.
+It is further objectionable to propose that private open space on the development site would offset project impacts on the limited public open space currently available to residents in the neighborhood.
+Private open space is not public open space.

-&lt;sup>4 A Decade Later in Downtown Brooklyn - A Review of the 2004 Rezoning, 2014, Eric L. Adams Brooklyn Borough President Downtown Brooklyn Development FEIS, 2004, Table 4-3 "Public School Utilization, Capacity, and Enrollment Figures 2002-2003 School Year," p.
+4 A Decade Later in Downtown Brooklyn - A Review of the 2004 Rezoning, 2014, Eric L. Adams Brooklyn Borough President

+5 Downtown Brooklyn Development FEIS, 2004, Table 4-3 "Public School Utilization, Capacity, and Enrollment Figures 2002-2003 School Year," p.
 4-6.

-&lt;sup>6Ibid, Table 4-11 "Estimated Public Elementary/Intermediate School Enrollment, Capacity, and Utilization: Future with the Proposed Actions," p.
-4-17 that is within a 10-minute walking distance.
-It is further objectionable to propose that private open space on the development site would offset project impacts.
-Private open space is not public open space.
+6Ibid, Table 4-11 "Estimated Public Elementary/Intermediate School Enrollment, Capacity, and Utilization: Future with the Proposed Actions," p.
+4-17

-&lt;sup>7Ibid, Table 4-5 "Publicly Funded Day Care Centers in or near the Project Area," p.
+7Ibid, Table 4-5 "Publicly Funded Day Care Centers in or near the Project Area," p.
 4-9